realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 export { InitCharacter };
 ```

-I have three classes for user to choose.
-If user click one of the classes, the `handelClick` function will store that one in `state`.
+I have three classes for a user to choose from.
+If the user clicks one of the classes, the `handelClick` function will store that one in `state`.
 Then we call `userService.initCharacter` to create a new character.

 #### Display

-If the user have one character, we will jump to `Display` page to show all of user information.
+If the user has one character, we will jump to `Display` page to show all of the user information.

 ![display](/blog-assets/2019/08/building-online-game-pt6-display.jpg)